Nondango is NP-Complete: Introduction

 \section{Introduction}

-\textit{Nondango} is a pencil puzzle consisting of a rectangular grid partitioned into polyominoes called \textit{regions}, with some cells containing a white circle.
-The player has to color some circles black to satisfy the following constraints \cite{janko} (see Figure \ref{fig0}). \begin{enumerate} \item Every region contains exactly one black circle. \item There are no three consecutive circles (horizontally, vertically, or diagonally) with the same color. \end{enumerate}
+\textit{Nondango} is a pencil puzzle published by Nikoli.
+The puzzle consists of a rectangular grid partitioned into polyominoes called \textit{regions}, with some cells containing a white circle.
+The player has to color some circles black to satisfy the following constraints \cite{janko}. \begin{enumerate} \item Every region contains exactly one black circle. \item There are no three consecutive circles (horizontally, vertically, or diagonally) having the same color (see Figure \ref{fig0}). \end{enumerate}

 In this paper, we show that it is NP-complete to decide whether a given Nondango puzzle has a solution.